 PassMeFast courses come to Kent

 Forgive us for taking a moment to blow our own trumpet, but it’s hard for us to avoid the news that really got the PassMeFast offices talking this month.
-We’re talking, of course, about our launch in the county of Kent!
+We’re talking, of course, about our launch in Kent!
 Yep, February 1st saw PassMeFast come to its fourteenth county in total—and its second new location in 2019, following our Surrey launch.

 If you missed the news, we’ll sum it up for you here: our courses are now available across the entire county of Kent.
 It’s as simple as that!
 If you live in Kent, and want more detail on what we offer in your local area, check out the links below.